zentyal/zentyal/docs/en/user/directory.rst

 * Create an e-mail account for the user and *aliases* for it.
 * Assign access permission to the different eGroupware applications.
 * Assign a phone extension to the user.

+In a master/slave setup, the basic fields of users and groups can be edited in the master, while any further attributes pertaining to a given module installed in a slave have to be edited in that slave.

 .. _usercorner-ref: